Skip to main content

 Location: Aliso Viejo, CA

 Founded in 1987, Soka is affiliated with the Soka Gakkai International Buddhist movement, although the school itself is secular.
-The university is comprised of a four-year liberal arts college and graduate school and ranks highly for both value and number of students studying abroad.
+The university comprises a four-year liberal arts college and graduate school—it ranks highly for both value and number of students studying abroad.
 In fact, students are required to study abroad for a semester at no extra cost.

 Learn more about Soka and see your chances of acceptance.